odumosuo/gut_microbiome/README.md

 sourced from healthy individuals’ distal lumen and proximal mucosa respectively.
 The reference.fasta file provided contains the V4 16S ribosomal subunit sequences of various bacterial genera.

+## How to run
+Foolow instructions and script in gut_microbiome.sh

 ## Features
 BLAST